THE DALY CITY DUNES

 THE THREAT OF DEVELOPMENT

 The map below (click to enlarge) shows that most of the remaining San Bruno Mountain dune system in Daly City is publicly owned (in yellow text).
-Only four properties (in blue text), amounting to about 4 acres, remain in private hands.
-San Bruno Mountain Watch would like to see these privately owned parcels transferred to public ownership so that this rare geologic and botanical resource can be preserved intact and unfragmented.
+The area outlined in red remains in private hands.
+San Bruno Mountain Watch would like to see all privately owned parcels transferred to public ownership so that this rare geologic and botanical resource can be preserved intact rather than fragmented.
 Naturally, we believe the present owners should be adequately compensated.

-This map shows the potential school expansion site and its location relative to what is now a diversified inland dune plant community containing rare and endangered plants.
+This map shows the potential school expansion site and its location relative to what is now a diverse dune plant community containing rare and endangered plants.
+The area in blue has been donated to San Bruno Mountain State and County Park.
 The light green areas show the location of the significant population of the federally endangered San Francisco Lessingia (Lessingia germanorum).
-These dunes contain about 50% of the San Francisco Lessingia left in the world.
 In addition, an Ohlone shellmound exists on the dunes where classrooms, parking and an access road are planned.

 The large amount of grading, infrastructure installation, retaining wall, ballfield and classroom construction will disturb this fragile area.
 Any major construction on these dunes, whether they directly destroy endangered species or not, will be detrimental to San Francisco Lessingia and the dune community that rely on the wind swept shifting sands.
 Development will also further fragment this habitat and fragmentation is a common cause of species extinction.